Regular readers will know that The Escape Artist grew up in a tiny village in the back end of nowhere in rural

 So for many years I retained this idea that there were parties, nightclubs and events somewhere else where people were having a better time than me.
-The epicentre of this glossy, glamorous world seemed to be places like The Stewards Enclosure at Henley or restaurants like The Ivy in London.
+The epicentre of this glamorous world seemed to be places like The Stewards Enclosure at Henley or restaurants like The Ivy in London.
 Places where you wanted to go…partly because they wouldn’t let you in.

 - “Towards” motivation is how we are attracted to things that we want.
 And the desires and ambitions of the Young Escape Artist were undoubtedly fed by those glossy magazine images and stories.

 - “Away from” motivation comes from things we fear, distrust or dislike.
-The Escape Artist never inherited any money but he did inherit a fear of poverty.
+I never inherited any money but I did inherit a fear of poverty.

 In my teenage years, the economic reforms of the early 1980s were beginning to pay dividends…and the benefits were becoming obvious….at least in London.
 There were plenty of pictures of stockbrokers in dinner jackets / ballgowns doing bicep curls with bricksized mobile phones and champagne glasses.
 What was not to like??